Skip to main content

 Your body is a complex, interconnected system, and your journey to wellness is deeply personal.
 When an employer introduces a wellness program, it can feel like an intrusion into this personal space, raising questions about your rights and autonomy.
 The core principle to understand is that your participation in these programs is voluntary.
 You cannot be required to join, nor can you be punished for choosing not to.
 The law creates a clear distinction between encouraging wellness and coercing participation.

-The landscape of is generally divided into two types of programs, each with different implications for you as an employee.
+The landscape of workplace wellness is generally divided into two types of programs, each with different implications for you as an employee.
 Understanding this distinction is the first step in comprehending your rights and your employer’s responsibilities.
 Your health data is protected, and your choices about your health journey are respected within this framework.

 Two Categories of Wellness Programs